AbuKhalil95/web-journal/nextjs/web-performance.md

-# Build to be fast
+# Websites Built to be Fast

 One of the concerns when doing static or server side generation, _other than SEO_, is how fast can your page load.
 Many metrics are used to indicate such speed but can never measure raw speed.
 One of the tools used in this example will be [lighthouse](https://developers.google.com/web/tools/lighthouse).